Kuria-byte/Journal-App/README.md

 });
 ```
 - You 🧐: What is the ENV stuff up here.
-- You🤔: In many environments (e.g. Heroku), and as a convention, you can set the environment variable PORT to tell your web server what port to listen on.
+- Me🤔: In many environments (e.g. Heroku), and as a convention, you can set the environment variable PORT to tell your web server what port to listen on.
 - Me 🧐: I guess that's it.
+- You🧐: Hold up ,I didn't see us use lodash
+- Me 🤔: _
+- You🧐: Huh!
+- Me 🤔: That's how we use lodash
+- Me 🧐: You see for us to redirect smoothly without worrying how you type in your url.We use lodash a JavaScript library.

 # Deploying our App